lukeorth/poison-demo-site/content/posts/introducing-poison.md

 After successfully installing Poison, the last step is to configure it.

-The best way to start is by copying/pasting the following into your config.toml file.
-Once you see how it looks, tinker with the settings as needed.
+The best way to start is by copying/pasting the following code into your config.toml file.
+Once you see how it looks, play with the settings as needed.

-**NOTE**: You'll want to change the `brand_image` path below for things to work properly.
+**NOTE**: To display an image in your sidebar, you'll need to uncomment the `brand_image` path below and have it point to your image file.
 The path is relative to the `static` directory.
-If you don't have an image, just comment this line out.
+If you don't have an image, just leave this line commented out.

 {{< highlight toml >}}
 baseURL = "/"